love124356/RSNA-Pneumonia-Detection-Challenge/README.md

 GeForce GTX 1080/PCIe/SSE2

 ## Requirement
+If you want to inference without create envs, you can [download this notebook](https://reurl.cc/02Do0Y) and use Colab env.

-All requirements should be detailed in requirements.txt.
+All requirements should be detailed in environment.yml.

 ```env
 $ cd RSNA-Pneumonia-Detection-Challenge